presto8/bup/Documentation/bup-storage.7.md

   the repository folder must be given with the `bup.path` configuration option.

+bup.storage = AWS
+: This stores all data in AWS, this storage backend needs significantly more configuration, see `bup-aws`(7).

 # SEE ALSO

 See `bup-encrypted`(7) for details on using an encrypted repository.